-- (f) The Directors regard Sharikat Kim Loong Sendirian Berhad, a company incorporated in Malaysia, as the Company's holding and ultimate holding company. - (g) Authorisation for issue of financial statements
+- (e) The Directors regard Sharikat Kim Loong Sendirian Berhad, a company incorporated in Malaysia, as the Company's holding and ultimate holding company. - (f) Authorisation for issue of financial statements

-These financial statements were authorised for issue by the Board of Directors on 22 May 2017.
+These financial statements were authorised for issue by the Board of Directors on 17 May 2018.